 It will be noticed that whereas all the species belonging to otherwise agamospermic sections, and the two very primitive Asianspecies with very short rostra are self-sterile, the three primitive species with long rostra, found in the Mediterranean region and the Near-East, are selffertile.
-It is difficult to envisage an evolutionary system whereby self-fertile.
-It is difficult to envisage an evolutionary system whereby self-fertility self-fertility always possessing the immediate advantage as long as cross-pollination is not complete (many authors inc. Stebbins 1950), and one is thus forced to believe that the Serotina and Leptocephala are not on the main evolutionary line of sexual Taraxaca, but had evolved selffertility, whereas the evolutionary development that we can suppose gave rise to the Western agamospermic sections did not evolve self-fertility.
+It is difficult to envisage an evolutionary system whereby selffertile wise from self-fertility sterility self-fertility always possessing the immediate advantage as long as cross-pollination is not complete (many authors inc. Stebbins 1950); and one is thus forced to believe that the Serotina and Leptocephala are not on the main evolutionary line of sexual Taraxaca but had evolved selffertility, whereas the evolutionary development that we can suppose gave rise to the Western agamospermic sections did not evolve self-fertility.
 It is tempting to suppose that they did not need to, as agamospermy rapidly developed in these lines, and thus achieved automatic seed-set by another method.
-The remaining sexual lines in this evolutionary advance may also not have achieved self-sterility, although we unfortunately do not know the behaviour of T.obtusilobum, T.confertum, and T.pieninicum, nor do we know the behaviour of T.minimum and T.pyropappum, of the Mediterranean diploids, and of T. pumilum in that apparently quite separate advance of the Laevia.
+The remaining sexual lines in this evolutionary advance may also not have achieved self-sterility, although we unfortunately do not know the behaviour of T. obtusilobum, T. confertum, and T. pieninicum, nor do we know the behaviour of T.minimum and T.pyropappum, of the Mediterranean diploids, and of T. pumilum in that apparently quite separate advance of the Laevia.
 In fact of the totally sexual species in agamospermic sections, we only have information on T.viride, which is self-sterile.
-Of the 5species and Fürnkranz's medley, which have been found in apparently polymorphic populations (see chapter 8), we know they are all self-sterile.
+Of the 5 species and Furnkranz's medley, which have been found in apparently polymorphic populations (see chapter 8), we know they are all self-sterile.
 As these plants belonged to populations which contained a seed-producing safety-factor in agamospermy, it is not surprising that self-fertility did not evolve.
 Crosses made to determine whether self-fertility is under simple genetic control, and whether it is dominant or recessive have so far failed to flower.